TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- This [MDN article on what is JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) explains a bit more about it on a high-level.
+- [MDN's "What is JavaScript?"](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) explains a bit more about it on a high-level.